coder9051/QR-code-scanner/README.md

 cap.release()
 cv2.destroyAllWindows()
 ```

-## Explanation
-For Python, we use pyzbar, which has a simple decode function to locate and decode all symbols in the image.
-The decode function simply warps pyzbar’s decode function and loops over the located barcodes and QR codes and prints the data.

-The decoded symbols from the previous step are passed on to the display function.
-If the points form a quad ( e.g. in a QR code ), we simply draw the quad.
-If the location is not a quad, we draw the outer boundary of all the points ( also called the convex hull ) of all the points.
-This is done using OpenCV function called cv2.convexHull.

-Finally, the main function simply reads an image, decodes it and displays the result.
+When you execute this code, your webcam will be automatically opened.
+Simply hold the QR code in front of the webcam and the data will be decoded and displayed in the command prompt.

 ## Conclusion
 There are many tools that read QR codes.
 However, I used OpenCV for this, as it is popular and easy to integrate with the webcam or any video.
+You can even create a complete QR code Scanner-Generator application using the code provided.

 Finally, many of the Python concepts aren't discussed in detail here, if you feel you want to dig more into Python.